 Editor.
 (2024, March 14).
 The Brief

-We propose an implementation of ACTIVE rural youth participation in decision making platforms such as local government development committees and access to social advancement and entrepreneurship platforms.
+We propose an implementation of ACTIVE rural youth participation in decision-making platforms such as local government development committees and ACCESS to social advancement and entrepreneurship platforms.

 WHY?